-Our Rogue River Wilderness Camp Based Fly Fishing trips are tailored towards experienced anglers who want to get the most out of fishing this world-class canyon and to those who want to learn the art of spey casting and wading.
-It is a deluxe, wilderness downriver fly-fishing adventure and we are the only outfitters to offer this style of trip on the Rogue.
+Our Rogue River Wilderness Camp Based Fly Fishing trips are tailored towards experienced anglers who want to get the most out of fishing the canyon and to the less experienced who want to learn the art of spey casting and wading.
+It is a glamping-style, wilderness downriver fly-fishing trip and we are the only outfitters to offer this style on the Rogue.

 The trip is offered as a downriver camping trip to allow for the best access to the prime fishing waters at the best times of day.
 The itinerary is flexible depending on conditions and each camp site will allow for evening and early morning wading options.
 We tend to make time through the first half of the canyon and then compress the schedule as the wading options increase on the lower river.